-The Player’s Handbook comes with a lot of goodies that all classes can use, one of which being the Tempest Domain.
+As the name suggests, the Tempest cleric is built on a theme of storms and natural magic.
 This starter subclass for the Cleric focuses on the aggressive usage of thunderbolts and lightning to slay their foes.
-Common backgrounds for this class include vikings, warlords, demigods, or pious druids.
+Common character concepts for this class include vikings, warlords, demigods, or pious druids.
 So, let’s batten the hatches and get ready for rough waters because there’s a storm coming in our Tempest Cleric 5E Guide.

 Brave the Storm: Tempest Cleric 5E